 This project will help provide stable access to a safe, quality education for girls from an impoverished area near Monrovia that recently lost its school.
 The Jennifer Albee Enrichment School, an all-girls school named after a champion of women leaders, was founded to provide academic excellence, career development, and life skills training to girls who otherwise couldn't afford it.
 Girls graduate fully prepared to take on viable professions and empowered to make positive life decisions.

 Harsh economic conditions in Liberia dramatically reduce a girl's chance of completing a formal education.
 Public schools are sub-standard and the financial burden of paying for private school is too great for most families.
 The girls often must stay home to help with household chores and become susceptible to outside negative influences that jeopardize their chance of an education and a better future.
-As a result, in 2018, the literacy rate among women in Liberia was just 32%.

 This project has provided additional documentation in a PDF file (projdoc.pdf).